uyar/lektor-fixedlang/README.rst

 lektor-fixedlang
 ================

-lektor-fixedlang is a plugin for the `Lektor <https://www.getlektor.com>`_ static site generator that marks some patterns in output files with ``lang`` attributes.
+lektor-fixedlang is a plugin for the `Lektor`_ static site generator that marks some patterns in output files with ``lang`` attributes.

 Why?
 ----

+It might be the case that a document contains words or phrases that are in a language other than the current document's language.
+If not marked properly, these parts will be processed using an incorrect language's rules
+(such as for case conversion and hyphenation), and screen readers will pronounce them aloud incorrectly.
-Say you have a multilingual site where one of the languages you support is Turkish.
-In Turkish, the uppercase form for ``i`` is ``İ``, and the lowercase form for ``I`` is ``ı``.
-If you use an English word containing these letters in Turkish text, a ``text-transform`` CSS rule will cause the word to be shown incorrectly.
-For example, the word "Wikipedia" transformed to uppercase will become "WİKİPEDİA".
+For example, in Turkish, the uppercase form for ``i`` is ``İ``, and the lowercase form for ``I`` is ``ı``.
+If you use the word "Wikipedia" in Turkish text, a ``text-transform: uppercase`` CSS rule will cause it to be displayed as "WİKİPEDİA".

-To prevent this, you have to mark such pieces of text using a ``lang`` attribute, as in ``<span lang="en">Wikipedia</span>``.
-This can of course be done manually when writing the content, but that's going to be inconvenient for content writers and it can also be easily overlooked.
+To prevent this, such pieces of text have to be marked using a ``lang`` attribute, as in ``<span lang="en">Wikipedia</span>``.
+This can of course be done manually when writing the content, but that's going to be inconvenient for content writers, and it can also be easily overlooked.

-Although this "dotless-i / dotted-I" problem was the initial motivation behind this plugin, it can be useful in other cases as well.

 Installation
 ------------